Ohio Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Licking County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Licking County that you need to transfer you would only need to order our forms once for all of your properties in Licking County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Licking County you only need to order once.

 Lis pendens, Latin for "suit pending," is written notice that a lawsuit has been filed which concerns the title to, or interest in, a specific parcel of real property.
 The notice alerts potential lenders or buyers that the title to the property has come into question because of the pending legal action.